OlaRonning/simppl/README.md

 # simppl
-A simple ppl for simulation
+A simple probabilistic programming language for simulation